 - Socratic seminars for enhancement and understanding of ideas

-In a four or five-day, concentrated schedule, the Institute offers experience and practice for new and veteran Paideia teachers at all levels of schooling: seminars, debriefings, small group sessions, coaching, curriculum development, and writing.
+In a four-day, concentrated schedule, the Institute offers experience and practice for new and veteran Paideia teachers at all levels of schooling: seminars, debriefings, small group sessions, coaching, curriculum development, and writing.

 What are the results?